truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Microsoft Account" checkbox has been added to :menuselection:`Account --> Users --> Add User`.

 * The ability to set the boot pool scrub interval has been added to :menuselection:`System --> Boot`.

+* The size of and the amount of used space in the boot pool is displayed in :menuselection:`System --> Boot`.

 * A "Backup" button has been added to :menuselection:`System --> Advanced`.